Anne Evans (arts patron): Art study and collection

-She studied art in Paris, Berlin, and at the Art Students League of New York and University of Denver.
+Evans studied art in Paris, Berlin, and at the Art Students League of New York and University of Denver.
 She preferred, though, to support cultural institutes rather than pursuing a career as an artist.

 She collected art throughout her live and was particularly interested in Native American baskets, weaving and pottery—much of which was donated to the Denver Art Museum.
 She also collected santos.
 Evans worked for recognition of work of Native Americans as fine art and encouraged others to collect Native American art.

 She supported local artists by buying their works of art and then donating them to the Denver Art Museum.
 She also did this through commissions, financial support, and introductions to important people of the art community.
 One of the paintings that she donated to the museum was Rodeo Pick-Up Man by Frank Mechau.

 She received an honorary doctorate of fine arts degree from the University of Denver in 1939.